 The purpose of “Brain Injury 2.0: Skilled Nursing Facility Edition” is to provide a specialized training program for care for individuals with brain injury in Maryland nursing homes.
-The project will use the Brain Injury Association of Maryland’s three-unit curriculum (Brain Injury 101; TBI Behavior Management; and Brain Injury Nursing Care: Concepts and Strategies) as a basis for the training, with an additional unit on substance abuse and brain injury.
-The program will address brain injury related needs and service gaps currently facing the nursing and direct care staff of Maryland nursing homes.
+The project adapted the Brain Injury Association of Maryland’s three-unit curriculum (Brain Injury 101; TBI Behavior Management; and Brain Injury Nursing Care: Concepts and Strategies) as a basis for the training, with an additional unit on substance abuse and brain injury.
+The project addresses brain injury related needs and service gaps currently facing the nursing and direct care staff of Maryland nursing homes.
 This project will be a collaboration among The Beacon Institute, the Brain Injury Association of Maryland (BIAMD), and three skilled nursing facilities within the Communicare community of SNFs.

 The project objectives are: